extemporelang/extemporelang.github.io/_docs/guides/note-level-music.md

 ~~~~

 Note that `loop` is a recursive function---it calls itself.
 If you look
-carefully at the code for `loop` you'll see that it takes a list of
+carefully at the code for `loop` you'll see that it takes a list of pitches,
-pitches, schedules the playing of the first pitch, then calls itself
+schedules the playing of the first pitch, then calls itself back with the
-back with the remaining pitches (if there are any).
-When we call `loop`
+remaining pitches (if there are any).
+When we call `loop` in the last line with
-in the last line with time and pitch-list arguments, we should hear a
+time and pitch-list arguments, we should hear a sequence of pitches---and it
-sequence of pitches---and it turns out that "Hello World" doesn't make
-such a good musical example :)
+turns out that "Hello World" doesn't make such a good musical example :)

-Try evaluating the final `(loop (now) melody)` expression
+Try evaluating the final `(loop (now) melody)` expression repeatedly---don't
-repeatedly---don't wait until the sequence has finished playing before
-you trigger another one.
+wait until the sequence has finished playing before you trigger another one.
 Pretty cool, huh.
-Extempore is dynamic and
+Extempore is dynamic and interactive and was developed for use
-interactive and was developed for use in live performance.
+in live performance.

-Because coding in Extempore is so dynamic, if you re-evaluate a whole
+Because coding in Extempore is so dynamic, if you re-evaluate a whole buffer you
-buffer you may not get the results you expect!
-In particular, remember
+may not get the results you expect!
+In particular, remember that if you have
-that if you have multiple Extempore (`*.xtm`) file buffers connected to
+multiple Extempore (`*.xtm`) file buffers connected to the same `extempore`
-the same `extempore` process then any evaluations you make will all go
+process then any evaluations you make will all go to the same place.
+For
-to the same place.
-For example, there is only one `dsp` audio sink, so
-if you try to evaluate two examples with different audio chain
+example, there is only one `dsp` audio sink, so if you try to evaluate two
-configurations you will almost certainly not get what you expect.
-If in
+examples with different audio chain configurations you will almost certainly not
-doubt, a good idea (particularly when getting started) is to restart
+get what you expect.
+If in doubt, a good idea (particularly when getting
-Extempore each time you want to run a new example or start a new
+started) is to restart Extempore each time you want to run a new example or
-project.
+start a new project.

-We can use these ideas to make more complex musical patterns, with
+We can use these ideas to make more complex musical patterns, with harmony,
-harmony, melody and rhythm as creative dimensions to explore.
+melody and rhythm as creative dimensions to explore.

-It may seem a little strange when you first come to Extempore that there
+It may seem a little strange when you first come to Extempore that there are no
-are no 'musical' functions provided for you---this is a conscious
+'musical' functions provided for you---this is a conscious decision.
+While it is
-decision.
-While it is impossible to provide a tool that does not in some
-way influence its user, my goal with the `pc_ivl.xtm` Scheme library
+impossible to provide a tool that does not in some way influence its user, my
-provide a musical framework that's as 'unopinionated' as possible.
-Of
+goal with the `pc_ivl.xtm` Scheme library provide a musical framework that's as
-course this is a somewhat ridiculous statement given that straight out
+'unopinionated' as possible.
+Of course this is a somewhat ridiculous statement
-of the gate Extempore's use of MIDI note numbers for pitches strongly
+given that straight out of the gate Extempore's use of MIDI note numbers for
-preferences a traditional diatonic tonal system.
-Having said that, as
+pitches strongly preferences a traditional diatonic tonal system.
+Having said
-shown in <span role="doc">other guides
+that, as shown in [other guides]({{site.baseurl}}{% link
-&lt;audio-signal-processing&gt;</span>, you can generate tones of any
+_docs/guides/audio-signal-processing.md %}), you can generate tones of any
 frequency---quarter tone composers should not despair!

-So with these thoughts in mind I want to stress that this guide shows
+So with these thoughts in mind I want to stress that this guide shows *some*
-*some* ways of representing musical processes & data; not *the* way.
-For
+ways of representing musical processes & data; not *the* way.
+For example, MIDI
-example, MIDI pitch numbers are certainly not the only way to represent
+pitch numbers are certainly not the only way to represent or control pitch in
-or control pitch in Extempore---you are just as free to call the xtlang
+Extempore---you are just as free to call the xtlang function `_play_note` (which
-function `_play_note` (which takes a frequency argument in Hz) instead
-of the Scheme wrapper `play-note`.
-As I constantly harp on about, it's
+takes a frequency argument in Hz) instead of the Scheme wrapper `play-note`.
+As
-*xtlang turtles all the way down* with all the DSP code I use in this
+I constantly harp on about, it's *xtlang turtles all the way down* with all the
-guide, so if you want to hack them to suit your needs you can---even in
+DSP code I use in this guide, so if you want to hack them to suit your needs you
-the middle of a performance.
-Still, the musical frameworks exist so that
+can---even in the middle of a performance.
+Still, the musical frameworks exist
-you don't *have to* do the low level DSP stuff if you don't want to, all
+so that you don't *have to* do the low level DSP stuff if you don't want to, all
-you have to think about is writing useful musical processes &
+you have to think about is writing useful musical processes & representations!
-representations!

-I should also note that most of the music libraries are written in
+I should also note that most of the music libraries are written in Scheme
-Scheme (rather than xtlang), and in fact most of the code in this guide
+(rather than xtlang), and in fact most of the code in this guide is also in
-is also in Scheme. xtlang does have its own version of `callback`, so
+Scheme. xtlang does have its own version of `callback`, so you can also write
-you can also write temporal recursions in xtlang, but in this guide I've
+temporal recursions in xtlang, but in this guide I've chosen to use Scheme for
-chosen to use Scheme for most of the high-level 'control' code (all the
-DSP code being called is still in xtlang).
+most of the high-level 'control' code (all the DSP code being called is still in
+xtlang).

 So enough with the lecture already!
-Let's start by playing a sequence of
+Let's start by playing a sequence of notes.
-notes.
-Before we do that (if you haven't already), you'll have to set up
+Before we do that (if you haven't already), you'll have to set up an instrument
-an instrument (in this case the built-in `synth`) and put it somewhere
+(in this case the built-in `synth`) and put it somewhere in the `dsp` output
-in the `dsp` output callback:
+callback:

 ~~~~ sourceCode
 (sys:load "libs/core/instruments.xtm")